Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Methodology

 \subsection{Survey Content}

-Our survey was offered in several languages [languages removed for anonymity] to increase accessibility and to ensure broad geographical coverage across countries.
+Our survey was offered in several languages (German, English, French, and Polish) to mimic the way studies are performed in international groups that are taking advantages from different cultures and countries.

 The time to complete the survey ranged from 2 minutes 40 seconds to 27 minutes 19 seconds, with an average duration of 9 minutes 32 seconds.
 The survey was divided into four sections, as seen in~\autoref{fig:questionnaire_flowchart}: (1) smartphone usage; (2) smartwatch usage; (3) other wearable devices, and (4) demographic questions.
 The first and second sections of the questionnaire had the same structure, differing only in the type of device being addressed.
 For each device, participants were asked where they typically carry it.
-For each reported location, they were then asked during which times of the day or night (e.g., at home, outside, while sleeping) they use that placement, as well as how tightly the device fits and how close it sits to the skin.
+For each reported location, they were then asked during which times of the day or night (e.g. at home, outside, while sleeping) they use that placement, as well as how tightly the device fits and how close it sits to the skin.
 The third section followed the same structure but was designed to repeat automatically, allowing participants to report additional wearable devices as desired.
 In the forth section, demographic questions are asked.